Skip to content

 Are Lone Star ticks found in Kentucky?

 Kentucky is within the broader Lone Star tick range.
-Lone Star ticks have been reported in parts of this region.
 Awareness levels vary by county, and activity is typically highest during april – october.
+CDC reporting highlights Kentucky among the highest suspected-AGS prevalence states, including some of the highest county rates nationwide.
+Rural and wooded areas warrant year-round care in warm months.

-April – October.
+Peak Lone Star tick activity in Kentucky is typically April – October.
 Plan extra prevention during these months — repellent, permethrin-treated clothing, and daily tick checks for kids and pets.
+In warmer regions, ticks can be active longer.

 Prevention checklist for Kentucky